On-Demand Microtransit

 On-demand microtransit is an emerging service option for public transit agencies utilizing an on-demand transportation solution that is flexible and responsive to the real-time needs of transit riders.

 On-demand microtransit is similar to private on-demand services, rideshare allowing riders to book and pay for trips online, whether using personal computers or personal mobile devices connected to the internet.
 Riders are typically picked up at their preferred origin and taken to their preferred destination (curb-to-curb service).
-The ability to use transit for spontaneous trips similar to driving is fundamental to providing equitable mobility.
+The ability to use transit for spontaneous trips similar to driving is fundamental to providing better access.

 See How Microtransit Works